 The morning of the tour

-So once I booked the tour, I gave them our Riad accommodation address.
+So I gave them our Riad accommodation address once I booked the tour.
 They will pick you up from your Riad and drop you off.
-The morning of our tour, the company emailed me letting me know the time of pickup, which was 0900.
+The morning of our tour, the company emailed me, letting me know the time of pickup, which was 0900.
 However, our Riad was not on a driveable street, so it’s hard to get to.
-So we got our host to call our the company.
-Our host then walked us to the main road to meet our tour guide.
-It was much easier for our host to talk to them in their language.

 We got inside a big passenger van, and it was very comfortable.
 I was glad that it had a working A/C because it’s pretty hot in Marrakech.
 However, once we were further in the mountains, the driver let the windows down since there was a nice breeze.